BlueBeret/wordngab/readme.md

 # WordNgab

  WordNgab is a simple bot that play Wordle game.
-The app have 3 mode, cheat mode, try mode and normal mode.
-In cheatmode, the bot will repeatly replay the game until it get the answer, meanwhile in normal mode the bot will play like a normal human.
-Try mode is normal mode but without saving the session.
- - cheat mode and try mode isn't done yet.
+App available in 3 mode:
+ - normal mode `npm start`.
+The app will run normal and save its session in userdata
+ - test mode `npm test`.
+The app will run normal without saving its session
+ - cheat mode `node app.js -c`.
+The app will clear cookies and restart the game without deleting any information it know.
+Usefull to get today wordle answer.

 ### How to run